 Disconnect the ribbon that is right above the battery.
 Near this large ribbon will be another smaller ribbon that connects the battery to your phone.
 Disconnect the battery from the phone.

 Be very careful not to puncture the battery as you remove the battery.
 The battery is glued into the base of the phone.
 You can see the two major glue strips in the following picture.
+You may need to remove the motherboard in order to access the pull tabs on the glue strips.

 Place and secure the replacement battery.